kaareltinn/fp-js/lecture-2.md

 What does it mean?

-Basically taking two or more functions, smashing them together to get back a new function.
+Basically, taking two or more functions, smashing them together to get a new function.

 Notes: For example, imperative code (e.g for-loops, very hard to compose)